Catalog Description

 Course Objectives

-1. Describe and practice the basic elements of communication, incorporating stage movement, posture, voice technique, imagination and creativity;
+1. Describe and communicate the basic elements of acting technique, incorporating stage movement, posture, voice technique, imagination, creativity, and character expression

-3. Describe, analyze and practice the basic steps toward creating a character, including building an acting objective, obstacle, tactic and other back story;
+2. Describe, analyze and practice the basic steps toward creating a character, including using beats, building an acting objective, obstacle, tactic, Other, and back story

-4. Practice learned techniques of creating characters and reinforce through in-class performances of monologues and scenes;
+3. Practice learned approaches of creating characters and reinforce through in-class performances of monologues and scenes;

 General Education Information